Schrausser/SSR/README.md

 ![figure.\label{pic12}](pic12.jpg)

-Towards the HDF from a distance of $r=151Mpc$ within the surrounding galaxy clusters and superclusters with relative historical positions:
+Towards the HDF from a distance of $r=151Mpc$ within the surrounding galaxy clusters and Laniakea supercluster (Tully et al., 2014) with relative historical positions:

 ![figure.\label{pic13}](pic13.jpg)